ulftenaar/HKUStudentUnionHugo/content/contribute/index.md

 ### ### How can I write MD?

-Couple of options, in most editors like word it is not an option to export it to MD. you can do it via a browser, websites like (stack edit)[https://stackedit.io/], let you do it for free. and is probably the easiest option.
+Couple of options, in most editors like word it is not an option to export it to MD. you can do it via a browser, websites like [stack-edit](https://stackedit.io/), let you do it for free. and is probably the easiest option.
 Also open source, but with google integration. [mark](https://mark.barelyhuman.dev/) also works, but doesn't save your files in the browser.
 BUT NO GOOGLE

 ### ### Conclusion, this is sick right.